Iichirō Hatoyama

 Iichirō Hatoyama (鳩山 威一郎, Hatoyama Iichirō) was a Japanese politician and diplomat.
 Between 1976 and 1977, he served as Foreign Minister under Prime Minister Takeo Fukuda.
 He was the son and father of two former Prime Ministers, Ichirō and Yukio respectively.

 Early years

-Hatoyama was born in Tokyo to a high-profile family.
-He studied at the University of Tsukuba.
+Hatoyama was born in Tokyo to Ichirō Hatoyama, who was prime minister of Japan and the founder of the Liberal Democratic Party.

-Iichirō was a 1941 graduate of Tokyo Imperial University's School of Law; but despite family pressure, he resisted going into law or politics.
-Instead, he decided to become a public servant; but his plans were interrupted by the Pacific War.
-He enlisted in the Navy, and was presumed dead when the war ended.
+Iichirō graduated from the University of Tokyo’s Faculty of Law in 1941.
+Upon graduation, he began working for the Ministry of Finance and served in the navy during the Second World War as part of a programme that offered a shortened period of service to young, educated individuals in roles considered essential to the country.
+In the navy, he worked within the budget bureau.
+In 1942, he married Yasuko Ishibashi, daughter of the founder of the tyre manufacturing company Bridgestone.

 At end of the war, Iichirō was one of 6.6 million Japanese military personnel and civilians who were stranded overseas.
 At the time, this was about 8 percent of Japan's entire population.
-These statistics provide a context for understanding what it meant that Iichirō was unable to return home until December 31, 1945.
+Iichirō was unable to return home until December 31, 1945.